xabikos/xabikos.github.io/_posts/2015-02-14-open-a-default-express-node.js-application-from-visual-studio-2013.md

 #### Open an existing node application

-The most interesting part according to my opinion is the first one, **From existing Node.js code,** as it gives us the opportunity to open an existing node application that was created from a different IDE and maybe on a different platform (linux, OSX).
-This option gives us tremendous freedom to start contributing in a node.js project that some parts of the team use different IDE and are on different platforms and we can still use Visual Studio without problem.
+The most interesting part according to my opinion is the first one, **From existing Node.js code,** as it gives us the opportunity to open an existing node application that was created from a different IDE and maybe on a different platform (Linux, OSX).
+This option gives us tremendous freedom to start contributing in a node.js project that some members of the team use different IDE and are on different platforms and we can still use Visual Studio without problem.
 Let me demonstrate how this works and also mention a fix to a minor problem.

 #### Create a default Express application

 The first step is to create the default Express application.
 I am not going to explain the prerequisites of doing this as [here][expressCreate] you can find very detailed instructions.
-After we have installed all the required dependencies and we have created a folder somewhere in our system, we should open a command windows to the newly created folder and just hit:
+After we have installed all the required dependencies and we have created a folder somewhere in our system, we should open a command window to the newly created folder and just hit:
 {% highlight c# %}
 express firstExpressApplication
 {% endhighlight %}
-and after this is finished we have to move the newly created folder and install the referenced node packages.
+and after this is finished we have to move to the newly created folder and install the referenced node packages.
 This can be done my hitting:
 {% highlight c# %}
 cd firstExpressApplication
 npm install